awsdocs/amazon-workdocs-dev-guide/doc_source/content_manager_upload.md

-# Uploading a Document<a name="content_manager_upload"></a>
+# Uploading a document<a name="content_manager_upload"></a>

-Amazon WorkDocs Content Manager provides an API for uploading content to a Amazon WorkDocs site\.
+Amazon WorkDocs Content Manager provides an API for uploading content to an Amazon WorkDocs site\.
 The following examples demonstrate how to upload a document using Java and C\#\.

 Java